lancaster-university/quiz-bit/README.md

   Once a question is received the Quizzer micro:bits will display a letter.
 Use the A and B buttons to cycle through the letter options and press them both simultaneously to lock in your answer.

+### Note: Windows Driver

+MACOSX and Linux systems will be able to communicate with the Quizmaster micro:bit out of the box.
+Users with Windows systems (below Windows 10) will need to install the [serial driver](https://developer.mbed.org/handbook/Windows-serial-configuration) before the Quiz:bit app will be able to detect their micro:bit.
+Follow the instructions on this download page carefully.
+Your micro:bit (mbed) **must be plugged in during installation**.

 ## Building

 For the C++ micro:bit programs, simply use the hex files provided under prebuilt, or take a look at setting up an offline-toolchain for the micro:bit with [yotta](http://lancaster-university.github.io/microbit-docs/offline-toolchains/#yotta).